Cards’ Pujols hits 700th home run, 4th player to reach mark

 Pujols received a prolonged standing ovation from the crowd — he finished out last season while playing for the Dodgers.
 He took a curtain call, raising his cap in acknowledgment.

 The crowd of 50,041 chanted “Pujols!
 Pujols!”
-The fans finally sat down after being on their feet in anticipation of seeing history.
+They finally sat down after being on their feet in anticipation of seeing history.

-Later in the Cardinals clubhouse, his teammates “gave me a little shower, a little toast,” Pujols said.

 Pujols connected twice on the same night New York Yankees slugger Aaron Judge remained on deck for home run history.
 He remained at 60 homers, just short of tying Roger Maris’ AL mark of 61 in 1961, in a win at Yankee Stadium.

-Lars Nootbaar, Juan Yepez and Alec Burleson also homered for St. Louis.
+Pujols’ two bops gave the Cardinals a 5-0 lead, with all the runs coming courtesy of his big bat.

+The Cardinals extended their lead to 8-0 in the fifth on Dylan Carlson’s RBI double and Lars Nootbaar’s two-run homer.
+They added two more runs in the seventh on Juan Yepez’s solo shot and Nootbaar’s RBI single.

 Pujols struck out swinging in his first at-bat against Heaney and grounded out to short in the sixth.
-He was replaced in the eighth by Burleson, who added a pinch-hit homer.
+He was replaced in the eighth by pinch-hitter Alec Burleson, who homered.

 Pujols snapped a tie with Alex Rodriguez for fourth on the career list when he hit career homer No. 697 against Pittsburgh on Sept.
 11.

-Batting .189 on July 4, Pujols started to find his stroke in August, swatting seven homers in one 10-game stretch that helped St. Louis pull away in the division race.
+The three-time NL MVP was batting .189 on July 4.
+But he started to find his stroke in August, swatting seven homers in one 10-game stretch that helped St. Louis pull away in the division race.

+“I know that early in the year … I obviously wanted better results,” Pujols said after he homered in a 1-0 victory over the Chicago Cubs on Aug.
+22. “But I felt like I was hitting the ball hard.
+Sometimes this game is going to take more away from you than the game (is) giving you back.

+“So I think at the end of the day you have to be positive and just stay focused and trust your work.
+That’s something that I’ve done all the time.”

 Pujols has enjoyed a productive season after returning to St. Louis in March for a $2.5 million, one-year contract.
 It’s his highest total since he hit 23 homers for the Angels in 2019.